 The Gelsenkirchen outfit's crushing inadequacy was clear for all to see, with Carlo Ancelotti's charges finding it far too easy to pass their way through and around their hosts during the course of the 90 minutes.
 Karim Benzema, Gareth Bale and Cristiano Ronaldo all struck twice, and each could have netted more.

-And while this was the most one-sided scoreline of the eight first-leg encounters, it provided further evidence that the Champions League round of 16 is not all it is cracked up to be.
-Schalke were the sixth of eight group runners-up to be beaten at home, with only Olympiakos overcoming their supposedly superior opponents – and even that could be debated given Manchester United's form this season under David Moyes.
+While this was the most one-sided scoreline of the eight first-leg encounters, it provided further evidence that the Champions League round of 16 is not all it is cracked up to be.
+Schalke was the sixth of eight group runners-up to be beaten at home, with only Olympiakos overcoming its supposedly superior opponent – and even that could be debated given Manchester United's form this season under David Moyes.

 |LAST 16 1ST LEG RESULTS

-Outside of Bayern Munich, Madrid and Barcelona, only perhaps PSG have a right to call themselves a contender, and beyond the English contingent and Atletico Madrid there is very little in the way of competition for even top-eight status, let alone the title itself.
+Outside of Bayern Munich, Madrid and Barcelona, only perhaps PSG has a right to call itself a contender, and beyond the English contingent and Atletico Madrid there is very little in the way of competition for even top-eight status, let alone the title itself.

 “It was a s**t game,” admitted Schalke boss Jens Keller after the battering by the Blancos.
 “We started well until we conceded the first goal.
 Then we made error after error and a team like Real Madrid exploit that without any mercy."

 Keller better get ready for more of the same at the Santiago Bernabeu in three weeks' time.